davestewart/davestewart-content/content/archive/work/html/timeslice-live/index.md

 ---
+date: 2015-04-01
 description: Kiosk and online system for live event multi-camera photo studio
-date: 2015-04-01
+summary: |
+  A kiosk and online delivery system for a multi-camera live event photo studio (Timeslice), built with Vue and Laravel to manage real-time photo capture, iPad display, and online order delivery.
+tech: Vue 2, Laravel, PHP
 tags:
   - webapp
   - ui